We'll be in touch the same business day with some great options.

 Instead of looking for “the best” psychologist, consider this a search to find the psychologist who best meets your needs.
 This is the person who:

-- Makes you feel comfortable sharing your feelings and experiences (even the uncomfortable ones)
+Makes you feel comfortable sharing your feelings and experiences (even the uncomfortable ones)

-- Enables you to be open and honest
+Enables you to be open and honest

-- Gives you confidence in the provision of their service
+Gives you confidence in the provision of their service

-- Has experience helping people with the issues like yours, or can relate their experience to your issues
+Has experience helping people with the issues like yours, or can relate their experience to your issues

-- Can verify their qualifications
+Can verify their qualifications

-- Can explain how they can help in a way that makes sense to you
+Can explain how they can help in a way that makes sense to you

-Referrals and Review are Important
+Referrals and Reviews are Important

 You may want to start your search with recommendations for psychologists from people you know.
 If people you trust and value have found meetings with these psychologists helpful, it may ease your mind about speaking with someone new about intensely personal experiences and feelings.